 COVID-19 Provincial Support and General Information

 For an overview of how Education, Child Care, Employment, Businesses, Housing & Tenancy, Transportation, Travel, Mental Health, and Medical Service Plans are impacted by the provincial response to COVID-19, please click here.
-On March 31, the BC Government extended the province-wide State of Emergency for another two weeks, until end-of-day on April 14, 2020.
+The provincial state of emergency is being extended for the third time, to support the extraordinary measures taken by the Province under the Emergency Program Act.
+The Minister of Public Safety and Solicitor General, has officially extended the state of emergency through the end of the day on May 12, 2020.

 COVID-19 Action Plan